 A Report of Concern is the term used by Oranga Tamariki and the Police for the information you provide.

-Below we have listed the information that SCI believes makes it easier for Oranga Tamariki or the Police to identify the child / young person or concerning adult and for them to understand your concerns:
+Below we have listed the information that Safeguarding Children believes makes it easier for Oranga Tamariki or the Police to identify the child / young person or concerning adult and for them to understand your concerns:

-- Date of birth (if known) or even approximate age
+- If known, date of birth or approximate age

-- Names of adult you are concerned about and their relationship/jobs connected to the child
+- Name(s) of adult you are concerned about and their relationship or connection to the child

 - What are you concerned about?

 - Who was present when you noticed something?